creuserr/creroute/README.md

     real: String // only works if vercel provided the real ip },
   type: String, // content type
+  length: Number,
+  agent: String,
+  proxy: String, // only works if the proxy is provided
+  hash: String,
   url: String,
   real: Object,
 }